-The Company has a Fit and Proper Policy in place to ensure all senior managers, nonexecutive directors and key function holders have the necessary authority, resources and operational independence to carry out their tasks.
+The Company has applied the FIL Group's Fit and Proper Policy to ensure all senior managers, non-executive directors and key function holders have the necessary authority, resources and operational independence to carry out their tasks.

 FIL Life's risk management system encompasses key elements including the Risk Appetite Statement, Risk Taxonomy, Risk and Control Self-Assessments (RCSAs), Key Risk Indicators (KRIs), Risk Reporting and the Own Risk and Solvency Assessment (ORSA), which is integrated into the Company's structure and decision-making.